Canon T5 vs Fujifilm X100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Fujifilm FinePix X100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T5 and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T5 and X100 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Fujifilm X100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5 and the Fujifilm X100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.